heroku/fuji/CONTRIBUTING.md

-We love pull requests.
+We love pull requests!
 Here's a quick guide:

 1. Fork the repo.
 1. Run the tests: `bundle && rake`